Yale School of Medicine ranking

 While we are doing our best to get our AI engine trained on the most accurate Business Schools data set, results displayed may prove somehow fuzzy and unpredictable.
 We are making sure that this will improve over time !

-The Yale School of Medicine is the medical school at Yale University, a private research university in New Haven, Connecticut.
+The Yale School of Medicine is the medical school of Yale University, a private research university in New Haven, Connecticut.
 It was founded in 1810 as the Medical Institution of Yale College and formally opened in 1813.
-The primary teaching hospital for the school is Yale New Haven Hospital.
-The school is home to the Harvey Cushing/John Hay Whitney Medical Library, one of the largest modern medical libraries which is known for its historical collections.
-The faculty includes 70 National Academy of Sciences members, 47 National Academy of Medicine members, and 13 Howard Hughes Medical Institute investigators.
-For the class of 2022, the school received 4,968 applications to fill 104 seats.
-The median GPA for the class was 3.89, and the median MCAT was 521.
+It is the sixth-oldest medical school in the United States.
+The school’s faculty clinical practice is Yale Medicine.
+Yale School of Medicine has a strong affiliation with its primary teaching hospital, Yale New Haven Hospital and the Yale New Haven Health System.
+The school is home to the Harvey Cushing/John Hay Whitney Medical Library, which is one of the country’s largest modern medical libraries and is known for its historical collections.
+The faculty includes 31 National Academy of Sciences members, 50 National Academy of Medicine members, and nine Howard Hughes Medical Institute (HHMI) investigators/professors.
+Yale School of Medicine faculty have also received various international awards for their scientific discoveries, impactful research, and professional achievements.
+The Nobel Prize in Physiology or Medicine has been awarded to seven current or former faculty members, and the Nobel Prize in Chemistry to two faculty members.
+For the class of 2028, the school received 5,669 applications to fill 104 seats in the MD Program.
+The median GPA for the class was 3.94, and the median MCAT score was 521.

 Article Title : Yale School of Medicine

-Article Snippet :The Yale School of Medicine is the medical school at Yale University, a private research university in New Haven, Connecticut.
+Article Snippet :The Yale School of Medicine is the medical school of Yale University, a private research university in New Haven, Connecticut.
 It was founded in 1810

 Article Title : Yale University